 #3 REMEMBER TO CAPTURE THE DETAILS

 When photographing a person with the intent of documenting, make sure you think in terms of these three views: overall, medium range, and close-up or details.
 What that means is don’t forget to get in close on some things, and not just have the whole face or person in every image.
 Details like how they hold their spoon as they stir their tea (so get in close on the hands or maybe even just the tea cup) can add a lot of impact.

 Things around them in their daily life set the scene, so remember to capture some of those things too.
-If they live in a house make sure to get an exterior shot, some of the garden, and maybe even a close-up of the wall you can use later as a textured background.
-Does she has a favorite dress, one you always think of when you think of her – if so they photograph it, or a section of the material.
-Is he a craftsman, then by all means photograph his tools.
+If they live in a house make sure to get an exterior shot, some of the gardens, and maybe even a close-up of the wall you can use later as a textured background.
+Does she have a favorite dress, one you always think of when you think of her?
+If so then photograph it, or a section of the material.
+Is he a craftsman, then, by all means, photograph his tools.

 Similar to get in and show the details, think outside the box.
 Not every image needs to show the face or even hands.
 How about feet?
 Use a slower shutter speed and add some motion if applicable.
 Shoot for something different here that the “norm”.
 Think about how to represent them, and their life without showing their face.

 Every other point in this article leads directly into this one, telling a story.
 By following all the tips above you pretty much can’t help but create images that do just that so the only thing I will add here is to do it consciously.
 Go in knowing you’rl./e creating a story.
 Intention is a powerful thing.
 When you show up planning to create a story, your subconscious will naturally kick in and go to work for you, if you aren’t aware (hint: that’s why it’s your subconscious).